RWTHmediTEC/DistalFemoralUnifiedSagittalPlane/README.md

 But all rotations occur about the axes of the fixed coordinate system.
 Values between -180° and 180° are valid.</sub>

 ### USP GUI
-As an alternative "USP_GUI.m" can be used and a distal femur can be loaded.
+As an alternative *USP_GUI.m* can be used and a distal femur can be loaded.
 The bone with the grey default sagittal plane (DSP) can be adjusted with the six rotate buttons bellow the bone.
 If a MAT-file of the subject exists in the folder "results", the USP was already calculated and the USPTFM from the previous calculation can be used for the initial transformation of the bone.
 ![USP_InitialOrientation](https://user-images.githubusercontent.com/43516130/99388704-47581780-28d6-11eb-8f5c-da91db4396ca.png)